j-sulliman/j-sulliman.github.io/docs/Observability/dotnet.md

 For this article I thought I'd document instrumenting a basic dotnet6 application with a sql backend, hosted as a docker container using the sample eShopOnWeb application, to hopefully help others who like me may be interested in learning the basics of dotnet6, docker and instrumenting with a AppDynamics APM agent.

+If this is your first foray into AppDynamics or, you just want to step through some structured self-paced labs, I recommend checking out the following [Appdynamics on DevNet](https://developer.cisco.com/site/appdynamics/)

 # 1.2 References
 *  [Install the .NET Agent for Linux in Containers](https://docs.appdynamics.com/appd/22.x/latest/en/application-monitoring/install-app-server-agents/net-agent/net-agent-for-linux/net-agent-for-linux-container-installation/install-the-net-agent-for-linux-in-containers#id-.Installthe.NETAgentforLinuxinContainersv22.2-dockerfile)